 When the Governance Committee engages in a process to identify director candidates, other than directors standing for re-election, the Governance Committee polls the existing directors for recommendations and sometimes utilizes the service of a search firm to identify potential candidates.
 All potential candidates are screened relative to their qualifications and go through an interview process with the Governance Committee and, if desired, by other members of the Board.
 When the Governance Committee uses a search firm, a fee is paid for such services.
-The Corporate Governance Committee held five meetings during 2007, one of which was a telephone meeting.
+The Corporate Governance Committee held three meetings during 2008.